croquet/microverse/docs/Tutorial2.md

 A behavior has a very simple class structure.
 The setup() function is guaranteed to be called whenever JoeTheBox is created or whenever it is changed.
 If you are modifying this behavior in your code editor, when you save the updated code, the setup() function will be called again.

-Notice that the THREE library object is accessed via the Worldcore shared object.
-Though Worldcore is not defined here, it is passed into the behavior automatically.
-The THREE library is added to the Worldcore object so it can then be easily accessed.
+Notice that the THREE library object is accessed via the Microverse shared object.
+Though Microverse is not defined here, it is passed into the behavior automatically.
+The THREE library is an example of an object that can be accessed.

 This code uses the Three.js libray to create a cube and add a grid texture to it.
 Once it is constructed, we add the new cube to this.shape, which is added to the three.js scene.